ValerianThomas/Cat-Dog_App/Readme.md

 ## Overview
 Mobile application allowing a user to differentiate cats from dogs based on a picture.

-The application runs on top of the Cat vs Dog API.
+The application runs on top of the Cat vs Dog API https://github.com/ValerianThomas/Cat-Dog_Backend/blob/master/Readme.md

 ## Features
 Picture taking …